 This medicine contains 55.2 mg sodium (main component of cooking/table salt) in each vial.
 This is equivalent to 2.8 % of the recommended maximum daily dietary intake of sodium for an adult.

+Temodal contains polysorbate 80

+This medicine contains 3 mg of polysorbate 80 in each ml of reconstituted solution.
+Polysorbates may cause allergic reactions.
+Tell your doctor if you have any known allergies.
+Polysorbates can have an effect on your heart and blood circulation (e.g., irregular or abnormal heartbeat, or low blood pressure).

 3. How to use Temodal